 Master of Occupational Therapy Program

-Students who have already earned a bachelor degree can apply directly to our graduate program.
-The Master of Occupational Therapy program at ISU is distinguished by:
+The Master of Occupational Therapy program at Idaho State is distinguished by:

 - Small class size/personal attention